 One thing I admired about Fred Rogers himself is his treatment of fantasy and reality.
 He kept the two worlds separate, but encouraged people to explore both.
 During his lectures or talk show appearances, he would bring out the puppets, but not from behind a stage wall, so everyone knew he was the puppeteer and that the puppets were make believe.

 In the episode, Daniel and the other puppets are at school, and Harriet the Cow is introducing a new pupil to the class (I don’t remember which one).
 Then the puppeteer’s wrist is suddenly visible!
 (How unprofessional for such a classy show!)
 But Daniel, always inordinately perceptive, also sees the puppeteer’s wrist.
 Daniel points out the wrist and asks for an explanation.
-Harriet (if I remember correctly) comments that the new character is a puppet.
+Harriet comments that the new character is a puppet.
 Daniel is thrown into an existential crisis.
 He asks something to the effect of “Am I a puppet too?
 Am I real???”

 That blew me away.
 Poor little Daniel.
 It made me very uncomfortable, because it brought up those creepy feelings of derealization and depersonalization that alcoholics and survivors have.
-I guess, for a kid, this story allowed Mr. Rogers to validate playing fantasy and reality at the same time.
+Maybe, for a kid, this story allowed Mr. Rogers to validate playing fantasy and reality at the same time.
 For me, the double-back approach was too much of a mindfuck for poor little Daniel.

 I do wonder at the over-validation “confidence boosting” that Helicopter-Boomer parents give their kids.
 The blame for that sense of entitlement belongs to capitalism.
 The market model creates the “customer is always right” attitude, and and the “I pay for my degree (and your salary” sentiment that turns many students into “obnoxious, lazy beasts” who expect A’s without stepping up to the plate and who expect your attention 24/7 on their (typically illiterate) terms.
-(Yes, I’ve heard people say this.)
+(Yes, people say this.)
 Note: This is hardly representative of all students, and not all faculty think this way.
 But faculty are indeed confronted with many students who think they are trading dollars for a superficial education, the dynamic destroys education.
 And this isn’t even getting into the hyper-individualism promoted by capitalism or the way that capitalism structures the self into a perpetually unsatisfied consumer.
 Let’s not go there this morning.
 I’m sorry, Daniel.
 Stay in the schoolhouse of Make Believe.
 It’s better there.